nayehi/TidyData-Project/Codebook.md

 | 1      | activity      |   the activity being performed by the subject at the time of measure (Values: Laying, Sitting, Standing, Walking, Walking_upstairs, Walking_downstairs)      |
 | 2 | subject_id    |    the unique identifier for the subject performing the activity (Values: 1-30)  |

 The remaining 79 variables represent calculations of the mean values of the original data for each activity and subject_id.
-The elements of these labels are separated by underscores.
+Because the input data was bounded within the range of -1 to 1, the calculations for their means also fall within this range.

 The remaining variables, identified by labels that begin with "mean_", contain calculated means that apply to the activity-subject_id pairs.
 These means were calculated from the mean and standard deviation values in the original Test and Training data.
+The elements of these variable names are separated by underscores.
 The first four elements are:
 "mean" - all variable names start with "mean" to indicate they are calcuated mean values "time" / "freq" - indicates whether the initial value was based on the time domain or the frequency domain